Kyle-Verhoog/dd-trace-py-test/docs/advanced_usage.rst

 .. important::

     Span objects are owned by the execution in which they are created and must be finished in the same execution.
-To continue a trace in a different execution then the ``span.context`` can be passed between executions and activated.
-See the sections below for how to propagate spans and traces across task, thread or process boundaries.
+The span context can be used to continue a trace in a different execution by passing it and activating it on the other end.
+See the sections below for how to propagate traces across task, thread or process boundaries.

 Tracing Across Threads